-Table 36.
+Table 38.
 The Advanced interaction window.

-Function Description Used memory at stop The part of the heap used during the stop phase in bytes and percent of the total heap size.
+Function Description Memory size The allocated heap size, see Figure 142.
+Used memory The part of the heap used in bytes and percent of the total heap size.
+Max used memory The maximum part of the heap used in bytes and percent of the total heap size.
+Memory quota The part of the total heap size available when program changes are sent to the controller.
+If the memory quota is exceeded an error icon is displayed.
+Note.
+This setting is only used for a warning indication.
+Stop time Stop time during the last download.
+Init peak memory Memory used during initiation phase.
+Used memory at stop The part of the heap used during the stop phase in bytes and percent of the total heap size.
 Max used memory at stop The maximum part of the heap used during the stop phase in bytes and percent of the total heap size.
 Memory quota at download The part of the total heap size available when program changes are sent to the controller.
 If the memory quota is exceeded an error icon is displayed.